blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 A DynamoDB driver for `spatie/laravel-event-sourcing` allowing for a serverless approach to data storage.

+This package provides a DynamoDB implementation for `StoredEventRepository` and `SnapshotRepository`.

 If you're interested in this project please leave a note in the discussions section, and I'll let you know when the first versioned release drops.